LibraryOfCongress/newspaper-navigator/README.md

 5. generates ResNet-18 and ResNet-50 embeddings for each cropped image using a forked version of [img2vec](https://github.com/bcglee/img2vec) for fast similarity querying
 6. saves the results for each page as a JSON file in a file tree that mirrors the *Chronicling America* file tree.

-If you navigate to *link coming soon*, you will find the Newspaper Navigator dataset, which is indexed in the same manner as  https://chroniclingamerica.loc.gov/data/batches/ (each folder contains the data for a digitized newspaper batch, described [here](https://chroniclingamerica.loc.gov/batches/)).
-If you replace the filepath for an image with `.json` and index into the dataset, you will find a JSON file corresponding to each page containing the following keys:

-* `filepath [str]`: the path to the image, assuming a starting point of https://chroniclingamerica.loc.gov/batches/
-* `batch [str]`: the Chronicling America batch containing this newspaper page
-* `lccn [str]`: the LCCN for the newspaper in which the page appears
-* `pub_date [str]`: the publication date of the page, in the format `YYYY-MM-DD`
-* `edition_seq_num [int]`: the edition sequence number
-* `page_seq_num [int]`: the page sequence number
-* `boxes [list:list]`: a list containing the coordinates of predicted boxes indexed according to [x1, y1, x2, y2], where (x1, y1) is the top-left corner of the box relative to the standard image origin, and (x2, y2) is the bottom-right corner.
-* `scores [list:float]`: a list containing the confidence score associated with each box
-* `pred_classes [list:int]`: a list containing the predicted class for each box; the classes are:
-  1. Photograph
-  2. Illustration
-  3. Map
-  4. Comics/Cartoon
-  5. Editorial Cartoon
-  6. Headline
-  7. Advertisement
-* `ocr [list:str]`: a list containing the OCR within each box
-* `visual_content_filepaths [list:str]`: a list containing the filepath for all of the cropped visual content (except headlines, which were not cropped and saved).
-Note that the file name is formatted as `[image_number]_[predicted class]_[confidence score (percent)].jpg`.

-If you then access the folder corresponding to the image, you will find the cropped visual content with the file names described in the JSON file.
-In this folder, you will also find `embeddings.json`, which contains the embeddings for all of the visual content (except headlines) with confidence scores greater than 50\% (this threshold cut was made to limit the runtime of the pipeline). `embeddings.json` is structured as follows:

-* `filepath [str]`: the path to the scan of the newspaper page, assuming a starting point of https://chroniclingamerica.loc.gov/data/batches/
-* `resnet_50_embeddings [list:list]`: a list containing the 2,048-dimensional ResNet-50 embedding for each image (except headlines, for which embeddings aren't generated)
-* `resnet_18_embeddings [list:list]`: a list containing the 512-dimensional ResNet-50 embedding for each image (except headlines, for which embeddings aren't generated)
-* `visual_content_filepaths [list:str]`: a list containing the filepath for each cropped image (except headlines, which were not cropped and saved)

 **Note**: to run the pipeline, you must convert the notebook to a Python script, which can be done with the command:  `jupyter nbconvert --to script process_chronam_pages.ipynb`.
 This is necessary because the code is heavily parallelized using multiprocessing, and the cell execution in Jupyter notebooks present conflicts.

-*Once the pipeline finishes running, the resulting Newspaper Navigator dataset will be released.*

 ## Visualizing a Day in Newspaper History